eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Experience with ***industry standard ATPG and DFx insertion CAD tools***.
 	- Familiarity with ***System Verilog and UVM***.
 	- ***Fluent in RTL coding for DFx logic including lock-up latches, clock gates, and scan anchors.***
-	- Understanding of low-power design flows such as power gating, multi-Vt and voltage scaling.
+	- Understanding of ***low-power design flows such as power gating, multi-Vt and voltage scaling***.
-	- Good understanding of high-performance, low-power design fundamentals.
+	- Good understanding of ***high-performance, low-power design fundamentals***.
 	- ***Knowledge of fault models including Stuck-at, Transition, Gate-Exhaustive, Path Delay, IDDQ, and Cell Aware.***
-	- Exposure to post-silicon testing and tester pattern debug are major assets.
+	- Exposure to ***post-silicon testing and tester pattern debug*** are major assets.
-	- Experience with Fault Campaigns a plus.
+	- Experience with ***Fault Campaigns*** a plus.
 	- Strong problem solving and debug skills across various levels of design hierarchies.
 + skill set:
 	- Position is ASIC Test Engineer for industry leading AI/ML ASICs.
-The person coming into this role will conduct post-silicon characterization and testing to verify the functionality and timing of internal blocks and interfaces in our ASICs, and collaborate with DV and DFT teams to develop test requirements and test patterns.
+The person coming into this role will conduct ***post-silicon characterization and testing to verify the functionality and timing of internal blocks and interfaces in our ASICs, and collaborate with DV and DFT teams to develop test requirements and test patterns***.
 The work is done alongside a group of highly experienced engineers across various domains of the AI ASIC.
-	- Track test execution to confirm all features are validated.
+	- ***Track test execution to confirm all features are validated.***
-	- Convert design specifications into characterization and test plans.
+	- ***Convert design specifications into characterization and test plans.***
-	- Translate patterns and sequences into tester format to run on ATE and SLT.
+	- ***Translate patterns and sequences into tester format to run on ATE and SLT.***
+		* ***system-level test, SLT***
 	- ***Help develop ATE load boards, SLT interface boards, and sockets.***
-	- Prepare for first silicon arrival with prioritized test plans that includes enablement of IP and critical features.
+	- Prepare for first silicon arrival with prioritized test plans that includes ***enablement of IP and critical features***.
-	- Work with test systems, tools, and lab equipment to debug ASIC faults.
+	- ***Work with test systems, tools, and lab equipment to debug ASIC faults.***
-	- Leverage lessons from current products to drive continuous improvements into future products.
+	- ***Leverage lessons from current products to drive continuous improvements into future products.***
 	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of industry experience in advanced testing techniques.
 	- ***Experience with SLT, ATE, and new product introduction.***
 	- ***Proficiency with test equipment such as oscilloscopes, protocol/logic/network analyzers and signal generators.***
-	- Successful track record debugging SOC and board-level faults.
+	- Successful track record ***debugging SOC and board-level faults***.
 	- ***Experience testing CPUs, high speed SERDES, PCIe, DDR, and PLLs is desirable.***
 	- ***Solid understanding of DFx features and standards including scan, ASST, MBIST, IEEE 1149.6, JTAG, and IJTAG, and fluency in RTL coding for DFx logic a plus.***
-	- Good understanding of PCB fabrication, server-class compliance standards, signal and power integrity (SI/PI) methods, thermal and mechanical analysis tools.
+	- Good understanding of ***PCB fabrication, server-class compliance standards, signal and power integrity (SI/PI) methods, thermal and mechanical analysis tools***.
-	- Strong scripting skills in C/C++, Python, Perl, Java, Bugzilla, TCL, or Ruby.
+	- Strong scripting skills in C/C++, Python, Perl, Java, ***Bugzilla***, TCL, or Ruby.
 + skill set:
 	- Position is Hardware Test Engineer for industry leading AI/ML ASICs.
 The person coming into this role will conduct post-silicon characterization and testing to verify the functionality and timing of internal blocks and interfaces in our ASICs, and collaborate with DV and DFT teams to develop test requirements and test patterns.
 The work is done alongside a group of highly experienced engineers across various domains of the AI ASIC.
 	- Work closely with the Design for Test and Design Verification teams on test vectors, coverage, and diagnostics.